jg-rp/liquidscript/docs/docs/extra/tags.md

 A template can contain at most one `{% extends %}` tag, and that tag should normally be the first in the template.
 All other template text and tags (including whitespace) preceding `{% extends %}` will be output normally.
 Subsequent template text and tags outside any `{% block %}` tags will be ignored, unless rendering a base template directly.

-As soon as an `{% extends %}` tag is found, template rendering stops and Python Liquid loads the parent template (using the configured [loader](../introduction/loading-templates.md)) before searching for `{% block %}` tags.
+As soon as an `{% extends %}` tag is found, template rendering stops and LiquidScript loads the parent template (using the configured [loader](../introduction/loading-templates.md)) before searching for `{% block %}` tags.
 We keep loading and searching up the inheritance chain until a parent template with no `{% extends %}` tag is found, this is the _base_ template.

 The base template is then rendered, substituting its blocks with those defined in its children.